South-North Basic Agreement: Signed by

-The South-North Basic Agreement was signed by the representants of both sides on December 13, 1991 after five rounds of talks and on February 19, 1992 they met in Pyongyang to formalize and finalize the negotiation.
+The South-North Basic Agreement was signed by the representatives of both sides on December 13, 1991, after five rounds of talks and on February 19, 1992, they met in Pyongyang to formalize and finalize the negotiation.
 Significantly, the talks also confirmed that the 1953 Korean Armistice Agreement that was implemented with support from United Nations forces would stay in place until a formal peace treaty was implemented.

 The signing of the Agreement marked a shift from a period of armistice to a period where they aimed to coexist peacefully.
 It was recognized by both sides as an important step to peace and reunification of the peninsula despite lacking provisions around nuclear weapons.